 Its not uncommon to hear someone say, ‘I’m always the last one standing at a party’.
 For me, during my late teens, the party would just be the start of an almost sleepless bender.
-I wish I could have realised back then that I was showing all the signs of an addict.
+I wish I’d realised back then that I was showing all the signs of an addict.

 This wasn’t just with my drinking.
 It was everything in life.
 I was never satisfied.
 I was always reaching for more to fill an endless void.
 Always looking for that one thing that would make me feel completely content.